Product May Have Been Discontinued

 Which means this Eukanuba product line contains below-average protein, near-average fat, and above-average carbs when compared to a typical dry dog food.

 Even when you consider the protein-boosting effect of the brewers yeast, this looks like the profile of a kibble containing just a moderate amount of meat.

-Eukanuba Excel is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 3 stars.
+Eukanuba Excel is a grain-inclusive dry dog food using a moderate amount of named meat meal as its main source of animal protein, thus earning the brand 3.5 stars.

 Eukanuba Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to Eukanuba.
 If there are no recalls listed in this section, we have not yet reported any events.

 The Dog Food Advisor is privately owned.
 We do not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.

 However, we do receive a referral fee from online retailers (like Chewy or Amazon) and from sellers of perishable pet food when readers click over to their websites from ours.
 This helps cover the cost of operation of our free blog.
 Thanks for your support.

 For more information, please visit our Disclaimer and Disclosure page.

 Important FDA Alert